Pulchrocladia retipora: Habitat and distribution

-Pulchrocladia retipora is widely distributed in Australasia.
+Pulchrocladia retipora is widely distributed throughout Australasia.
 In Australia, it has been recorded from the Australian Capital Territory, New South Wales, Queensland, Victoria, and Tasmania.
-In New Zealand, it is known from both the North and South Islands as well as Antipodes Island, Auckland Islands, Campbell Island, and Chatham Islands.
+In New Zealand, it is known from both the North and South Islands as well as the Antipodes Islands, Auckland Islands, Campbell Island, and Chatham Islands.
 In the Pacific, it occurs in New Caledonia.

-The coral lichen is particularly common in subalpine peat bogs, it is often found in association with the lichens Cladonia confusa, Rexiella sullivani, and Stereocaulon ramulosum.
-It is found on peaty soils, found among tussocks or in heaths comprising Dracophyllum and Leptospermum, at the margins of Nothofagus forests, in fellfield, or rarely on surfaces such as rocks, logs, and sand dunes.
-In the moorlands of the Meredith Range area in Tasmania, it is found in "better drained, elevated sites, such as near rotting, dead buttongrass hummocks."
+The coral lichen is common in subalpine peat bogs; it is often found in association with the lichens Cladonia confusa, Rexiella sullivani, and Stereocaulon ramulosum.
+It is found on peaty soils among tussocks or in heaths comprising Dracophyllum and Leptospermum, most often at the margins of Nothofagus forests, in fellfield, or rarely on surfaces such as rocks, logs, and sand dunes.
+In the moorlands of the Meredith Range area in Tasmania, it thrives in well-drained, elevated locations, especially close to decomposing buttongrass hummocks.

 The lichen replicates vegetatively when new podetia grow from fragments of old podetia.
 It has highly variable growth rates, ranging from less than 1 mm per year to up to a few centimetres per year.
 It has been noted to grow in clusters, sometimes up a metre in diameter.
 The unique morphology of the lichen helps it to survive the exposed heaths it inhabits, as the coral structure increases gas exchange, moderates temperature extremes, and maximises light and water access.

+Pulchrocladia retipora grows in cushion-like growths ranging in diameter from about 10 cm to 100 cm.
+The New Zealand botanist William Martin remarked finding square metre-sized cushions in the area of Lewis Pass in Canterbury, New Zealand.
+Lichen cushions about the size of a football have been observed growing on the mountain range in Australia's Grampians National Park.
+According to Martin, the lichen forms large growths only occur in subalpine zones, with lowland forms being only 5–10 cm in size.

 Uses and research

 The complex net-like structures of Pulchrocladia retipora are known as fenestrations.
+Rosmarie Honegger referred to the thallus of this species as "likely to be among the most complex vegetative structures ever produced in the fungal kingdom".
 The appearance of the lichen has been described as "of considerable beauty resembling lace or coral".
 As a result, it has been used in floral decoration and architectural design.
+In his review of The Lichenologist journal's cover designs, German lichenologist Robert Lücking highlighted the design of volume 37, issue 1, from 2005, as particularly striking.
+This issue featured an image of Pulchrocladia retipora set against a blue-themed background.